RosarioDavi/CarCar/README.md

 Added a AutomobileVO, Customer, Technician and ServiceAppointment models.
 AutomobileVo was created to poll the data from a poller from the autobile model in the inventory microservice.
 We were tasked with creating a website that would manage the sales and services of a car company.
 I was tasked with handling the services.
 I created a List page for service appointments and a create page for Technicians and Services using JS React.

+To start the project and view it in localhost.
+Start by getting docker container up and running.
+Run the following commands in terminal.

+docker volume create beta-data docker-compose build docker-compose up

+Once containers are up and running along with the images and data, you can go to http://localhost:3000/home.
+This is the home page of our project that provides a navgation with links to create and list views for both sales and services.

 ## Sales microservice